 So how does plasma work to clean clothes?

 First, lets talk about odours.
-Simplified, odour molecules are often fairly reactive, fairly ‘spicy’ molecules with hotspots or specific areas on them rich in charge.
-This makes them a little easier to react with other molecules in our environment, in comparison to more stable molecules that make up our air, like oxygen (O2) and Nitrogen (N2) gases.
-Now if we take a molecule, and we give to it a high enough amount of energy some how, we can actually break apart some of the bonds in the molecule, which can cause the molecule to split into two parts, or may cause it to recombine in a different way.
-We can use this kind of technique to break down odour molecules into other (hopefully non-smelly) species, potentially sparing us from being that office embarrassment.
+Simplified, odour molecules are often fairly reactive, fairly ‘spicy’ molecules with hotspots or specific areas on them that are rich in charge.
+This makes them a little more keen to react with other molecules, in comparison to other more stable molecules that make up our air, like oxygen (O2) and Nitrogen (N2) gases.
+Now, if we take a molecule, and we give it a high enough amount of energy, we can actually break apart some of the bonds in the molecule.
+This can cause the molecule to split into two parts, or, may cause it to recombine in a different way that is not as reactive.
+We can use this kind of technique to break down or neutralise odour molecules into other (hopefully non-smelly) species — and in turn, potentially sparing us from being that office embarrassment.